Rasukarusan/shellnium/README.md

 ```sh
 $ sh demo2.sh
 ```
-`demo2.sh` is required iTerm2 and MacOS.
+`demo2.sh` is required iTerm2 and Mac OS.

 This script is headless and display chromedriver's behavior as iTerm's background.
 The above GIF is `demo2.sh`.